bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 Don't be a cheapskate when it comes to tea/party.
 Energy and morale are vital to efficient office.
 Check the next part for the formulas.

 - It's fine to spend 500e3 per employee when throwing party.
 You can spend more if you want.
 - Try to maintain maximum energy/morale at all times.
-Personally, I always buy tea / throw party when energy/morale decreases to 99.5 (109.5, if I bought the relevant researches).
+Personally, I always buy tea / throw party when energy/morale decreases to 99.5 (109.5, if I bought the relevant research upgrades).
 - In round 1 and 2, the office's size is small, it's usually smaller than 9, so energy/morale is not a problem.
 In round 3+, you should buy tea / throw party every cycle.

 ## Employee production by job